WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/ecowitt_http/README.md

         - add wh40_batt, wh80_batt, wh85_batt, wh95_bat
         - now is 'hailBatteryStatus': 'piezoRain.0x13.voltage',
-        - add correction for rain, piezo_rain, lightning_count with data from sdcard 6 July 2025
+        - add correction for rain, piezo_rain, lightning_count with data from sdcard

+    6 July 2025
         - added more values (soilmoist9..soilmoist16, ...) to history data
           added debug option "archive"

     7 July 2025
         - added voltage for/from leaf sensors
         - increased the default url_timeout to 10 - but seems do be better with 20
         - corrected history - mapping from ecowitt.net

     8 July 2025
         - added ws85_ver, ws90_ver, radiationcompensation, upgrade, newVersion,
                 rain_source, rain_priority, rain_day_reset, rain_week_reset, rain_annual_reset,
                 piezo, raingain, gain0, gain1, gain2, gain3, gain4
                 to the supported fields, because compatible with Ecowitt Custom Driver and the GW1000 Driver
-       - if app_key, api_key or mac are not set, no further attempts will be made to retrieve data from Ecowitt.net 10 July 2025            v0.1.0
+       - if app_key, api_key or mac are not set, no further attempts will be made to retrieve data from Ecowitt.net

+    10 July 2025            v0.1.0
         - initial release

     11 July 2025	    v0.1.1
         - corrected lightning

     12 July 2025		v0.1.2
-        - piezo, leak_Batt3, rain, piezo rain wasn't set to new value 13 July 2025		v0.1.3
+        - piezo, leak_Batt3, rain, piezo rain wasn't set to new value

+    13 July 2025		v0.1.3
         - calc vpd if data from Ecowitt.net - because this value is not provided.
         - changed lighting_distance to lighting_dist

     14 July 2025		v0.1.4
         - 'ch_lds1', 'ch_lds2', 'ch_lds3', 'ch_lds4' from Ecowitt.net added
         - wh68_batt, wh69_batt

     15 July 2025		v0.1.5
         - p_rain is back  (for people who used this field )

     25 July 2025		v0.1.6
         - new rssi, rain voltage, winddir_avg10m, last24hrainin, last24hrain_piezo, LDS total_heat, wn20 (Mini rain)
           ws85cap_volt, ws90cap_volt

     31 July 2025            v0.2.0
         - Compatibility with WeeWx 4.x established!
         - test_service:
           Distinguishes between WeeWx V4.x and V5.x
         - correction for rain, hail (p_rain).
 This data was missed, wenn data from SDcard
         - new debug Option: raindelta

     07 Aug 2025            v0.2.1
         - wn31_sig and wn31_rssi renamed to wh31_sig and wh31_rssi
         - missed co2_Batt, wh45_sig, wh45_rssi added

     08 Aug 2025            v0.2.2
         - dB -> dBm

     21 Aug 2025            v0.2.3
         - correction if lightning timestamp = "--/--/---- --:--:--"
         - Error message hidden: process_lightning_array: Error processing distance: Could not convert '--.-' to a float
         - added console_batt, consoleext_batt, charge_stat (WS6210)

+    04 Oct 2025            v0.2.4
+        - if driver is used as a service, Rain and Piezo Rain are only mapped as t_rain and p_rain in loop data, in archive ( SDcard, cloud ) Rain and Hail are still mapped as rain and hail!
+          Reason for this: if Ecowittcustom is used as a station, Rain and Piezo Rain are recorded multiple times.
+        - new Sensor wn38 (BGT)
+        - bug with 'PM2.5 ch1' .. 'ch4' and Data from SDCard solved (correct is 'PM2.5 CH1' )
+        - added soilad1..16

 Tested and completed:
 ```